irlAlan/Kamil/README.md

 I chose to use c++ as it is a language that im more familiar with.
 I understand a lot of the optimisations in the language and it is a very fast and performant language with good cross compatability which would make it good for the project.

-#### Limitations 2

-formating standards when it comes to writing good clean code, formatting the code is a big necessity that can help the overall functionality of the code and user experience.
-To do this i am using LLVM formatting standards  which are defined in teh cmake file and config-format file

-#### Limitations 3

-Operating System.
-Another limitation is the operating system since i am on linux and Kmail is on windows building the executable on one will make it not work on the other one.

-#### Limitations 4

-with the libraries There are a lot of good libraries that are useful for the project i will be using fmt, sfml and toml

 When it comes to the Programming Language I wrote my project in C++ (Cpp, Cxx, cc) with access to the C++17 language standard.
 I chose this language becauase I am most familiar with it and prefer it over python for larger projects like this.
 It is fast, efficient and allows the use of pointers for memory and data management.
 An example of this can be shown when passing Classes to other Classes via pointer.

+#### Limitations 2

+formating standards when it comes to writing good clean code, formatting the code is a big necessity that can help the overall functionality of the code and user experience.
+To do this i am using LLVM formatting standards  which are defined in teh cmake file and config-format file

 The formatting standard im using is own defined by LLVM in a .clang-format file, it essentially dictates the formatting of files from how many spaces are used in a tab to length of lines and how many parameters apear on one line.